 Here are a few tips to help you create great posts:

-- New Discussion: Choose this type of post to get people thinking and talking about something you aren't looking for an answer on.
+- Choose this type of post to get people thinking and talking about something you aren't looking for an answer on.

 - To help you know what the right category is, please check out the description associated with each category so you are familiar with where to post what before you start posting.

-- Use tags.
-Tags are useful for many reasons so use as many as are applicable to your post.
+- Tags are useful for many reasons so use as many as are applicable to your post.
 Tags are visible on the right side of the Discussions tab.

 - Tags help others find posts using keywords like Action Framework, Wizard Component, and Skuid on Salesforce.

 - Tags help Skuid understand what topics are popular.